On Twitter

 Why Is Nursing Anesthetics a Job of Tomorrow?

-Employment positions for registered nurses, including nurse anesthetists, are expected to increase 23 percent by 2016, according to the Bureau of Labor Statistics.
+Employment positions for registered nurses, including nurse anesthetists, are expected to increase 23 percent, according to the Bureau of Labor Statistics.
 Registered nurses are the largest health care occupation, and will likely remain in that top position.
 The average annual salary for all specialties of full-time nurse anesthetists is $157,000, according to PayScale and CNN.

 What Does a Nurse Anesthetist Do?